Florida eviction process? From Florida Landlord Eviction Service:

 Key Considerations and Tips

-• Always follow the law: Florida’s eviction laws are in place to protect both landlords and tenants.
-Landlords need to follow the process of the letter to avoid potential legal complications.
+• Always follow the law: Florida’s eviction laws protect both landlords and tenants.
+Landlords must follow the process of the letter to avoid potential legal complications.

 • Documentation is essential: Always keep detailed records whether you’re a landlord or a tenant.
 This includes payment receipts, written notices, correspondence, and other relevant documents.